bitw1z/computer_vision_controlled_robotic_arm/README.md

 This project enables a robotic arm to autonomously manipulate objects using ESP32 camera for real-time object detection and Arduino Uno for servo motor controls.

 ## Features
-- Calculation of joint angles using inverse and forward kinematics
+- **Calculation of joint angles using inverse and forward kinematics**
 - Serial communication between Python and Arduino for data exchange
 - Control of servo motors to move the robotic arm
 - Calibration of the ESP32 camera for accurate 2D-to-3D coordinate conversion
-- Real-time object dtection using pretrained YOLOv3 weights
+- Real-time object detection using pretrained YOLOv3 weights

 ## Hardware Setup
 - **ESP32 Camera**: Positioned in a bird's eye view to provide a real-time video stream for object detection.